Blckvia/users-api/README.md

 # Steps to run app:

-## - First of all initialize CSV file to create local DB or just register users via API:
+## - First of all initialize DB with sequlize model in the project after that you can import data from csv file or register new users via API:

 [CSV TABLE](sql-db.csv)